 Daughters of Charity Foundation of Saint Louis

-Grants to Missouri and Illinois nonprofits in the St. Louis Metropolitan Area for projects and programs in the areas of immigrant and refugee support, veterans, youth empowerment and human trafficking prevention, and senior citizen services.
+Grants to Missouri and Illinois nonprofits in the St. Louis Metropolitan Area for capacity building and for projects and programs that protect the dignity of individuals who are poor and vulnerable.
+The focus areas include immigrant and refugee support, veterans, youth empowerment and human trafficking prevention, and senior citizen services.
 Nonprofits must be located in the Counties of Bond, Calhoun, Clinton, Madison, Macoupin, Monroe, Jersey, St. Clair in Illinois; and Franklin, Jefferson, Lincoln, St. Charles, St. Louis City, St. Louis County, Warren and Washington in Missouri.